Floor, ceiling, slopes, and $K$-theory: Applications

+i.e.\ a term could vanish due to appearing multiple times in the sum. \end{example}

-In general, $a_i^j$ (resp.\ $b_i^j$) is a vector supported from the last component (call it $s$) where $\can$ is not an isomorphism, up to and including the first component (call it $t$) where $\varphi/p^i$ is not an isomorphism.
-Explicitly,
+In general, $a_i^j$ (resp.\ $b_i^j$) is the sum of terms from the last degree (call it $p^sj$) where $\can$ is not an isomorphism, up to and including the first degree (call it $p^tj$) where $\varphi/p^i$ is not an isomorphism.
+Explicitly: